flaming-codes/shortcuts-simulator-launch/README.md

 ## Usage

 Simply import the Shortcut [from this iCloud-link](https://www.icloud.com/shortcuts/66145786beef4bb98cd4ffa927f542c8).
 That's it!
 You can also run the shortcut from the Menu Bar.
+The shortcut will check the simulators on your device, parse them into a list and then starts the one you selected.

 ## Privacy

 This automation uses JavaScript to parse the terminal's raw output as input.
 You don't need to run it as admin.
 No data other than the terminal's inital output of available simulators is used.

-### Screenshots
+## Screenshots

 | Description | Image |
 | --- | --- |